winkbrace/verlanglijstjes/README.md

 # TODO

-1. Finish handling click on edit, delete and claim buttons
+1. Finish handling click on edit, delete
 2. When adding a wish, run Embed to fetch the link preview data
 3. Add errors layout and errors/403 and 404 pages
 4. Add gast account